A woman with short gray hair wearing a gray blazer and a white shirt sitting against a blue background.

 My Values in Therapy

 Therapy should feel like a place where you don't have to shrink.
-Here, your full identity isn't just tolerated — it's the starting point.
-Conversations about race, power, gender, and culture aren't detours from the work; they're often the heart of it.
+Here, your full identity isn't just tolerated.
+It's the starting point.
+Conversations about race, power, gender, and culture aren't detours from the work.
+They're often the heart of it.

 Fees and Insurance

-Individual sessions are $200 (50 minutes).
+Individual sessions are $150 (50 minutes).

-Couples and relationship sessions are $250 (60 minutes).
+Couples and relationship sessions are $200 (60 minutes).

 I keep a small number of sliding-scale spots open.
 If cost is standing between you and getting support, reach out.
 I mean it.